 Marie Isles became a voluntary mentor with Phase in 2018 before becoming more involved as a Director and then Mentoring Coordinator.
 Marie has worked in the charity sector for many years, firstly as a Housing Support Worker for Homeless People and then, when qualified, as a Young Persons Counsellor for a youth charity both of these based in Suffolk.
 Marie says working with Phase has given her a greater window of opportunity to look at how we can support and assist not just the youth but our community as a whole, she is eager to grow and learn with the future of Phase.
 She brings with her a love for people and humanity.

-Phase Directors from top left to right Ian Walker, Craig Tucker and Selina Slater, from bottom left to right Marie Isles and Ally Budd.
+Below, Phase Directors and previous Directors, back in the summer, from top left to right Ian Walker, Craig Tucker and Selina Slater, from bottom left to right Marie Isles and Ally Budd.